espocrm/documentation/administration/bpm.md

 #### Start Event

 Doesn't have parameters.
 It's a starting point of the process.
-Start Event can be initiated manually by user who have an access to create processes.
+Start Event can be initiated manually by a user who has an access to create processes.
 The user needs to click  'Start Process' button on the list view of processes.

 #### Conditional Start Event

 A starting point of the process.
-It supposed to be triggered automatically when specified conditions are met.
+It's supposed to be triggered automatically when specified conditions are met.
 There are two types of trigger: 'After record created', 'After record saved'.

 #### Timer Start Event